v0y4g3r/blog/content/about-me.md

 Battling wits with the Rust compiler every day.

 ### 2019.07 ~ 2022.04：Infrastructure Team at Alipay
-Did a bit of minor work in rewriring Alipay's message queue, but I left before finishing all the work (XD
+Did a bit of minor work in rewriting Alipay's message queue, but I left before finishing all the work (XD

 ## Footprints
 - PEK/PVG/SHA/SZX/HGH/NKG